neha-kay/Kiko-plus/_posts/2015-06-02-couchsurfing-101-a-beginners-guide-on-couchsurfing-and-how-to-couchsurf.md

 ---
 layout: post
-title: Couchsurfing 101 - A Beginner's Guide on Couchsurfing and How to Couchsurf
+title: The Beginner's Guide to Couchsurfing - How to Couchsurf & Not Get Killed
-description: 7 min read
+description: A multi-part guide on how to Couchsurf.
 date: 2015-06-02
 tags: [guides, travel - couchsurfing]
 comments: true